discos/doc/user/medicina/Troubleshooting.rst

 This depends on the Antenna Control Unit (ACU) behavior: the ACU, after a setup, always commands the antenna to go to the last pointed position.
-This is very inconvenient, and ESCS cannot directly stop it at the moment.
+This is very inconvenient, and DISCOS cannot directly stop it at the moment.
 You may immediately stop the slewing by commanding, right after the setup, a properly nearby position using goTo=[Az'd',El'd'] so that, while you complete your setup procedures, the dish stops very near the present position.
 If the antenna is,